greg-js/arch-wiki-md-repo/wiki/_content/english/PCManFM.md

 ```

-For those who used the [Xdg user directories](/index.php/Xdg_user_directories "Xdg user directories") program to create their `$HOME` directories no further configuration will be required.
+For those who used the [XDG user directories](/index.php/XDG_user_directories "XDG user directories") program to create their `$HOME` directories no further configuration will be required.

 ## Daemon mode